 When they packed up our food in a bunch of these green boxes at Costco, I just knew they would be perfect for a project.
 After thinking it over for a little while, I decided that the green was the perfect color for a dragon.
 I’ve got a tutorial for you today to make your own cardboard box dragon costume.
 Whether you’re looking for a costume for Halloween or just something fun for your kids to dress up in, I think you’re going to love this!

 If you can find boxes or cardboard that is already green, that would be perfect for this project.
-If not, you can just leave it plain or paint the dragon yourself with some green acrylic paint.
+If not, you can just leave it plain or paint the dragon yourself with some green paint like this.

 Take one box, and cut out a portion of the front.
 I emphasized the line a bit here so you can see where I planned to cut.
 I traced it out with a pencil first.